dgokcin/aws-ecs-exercise/README.md

   Since it was included in the free-tier, I used it in my stack.

+- `Amazon ECR`: Amazon Elastic Container Registry (ECR) is a fully managed container registry that makes it easy to store, manage, share, and deploy your container images and artifacts anywhere.

+  Since it was included in the free-tier, I used it in my stack.

 - `AWS Fargate`: AWS Fargate is a serverless compute engine for containers that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
 Fargate makes it easy for you to focus on building